 The Bowl at Sugar Hill, Sugar Hill

-The recently opened (2014) Bowl at Sugar Hill in northern Gwinnett County is more an outdoor concert hall than a traditional amphitheater with luxury suites instead of lawn seating.
+The Bowl at Sugar Hill in northern Gwinnett County is more an outdoor concert hall than a traditional amphitheater with luxury suites instead of lawn seating.
 Acts that have played The Bowl include Travis Tritt, Kool & the Gang, Blues Traveller and Collective Soul.

 Sweetland Amphitheatre, LaGrange

 Opened in spring 2016, this 2,500-seat venue was built into a natural hillside on the site of an old civic swimming park and pool dating back to the 1930s.
-In its short history, the venue has already played to in-demand acts such as the Beach Boys, Willie Nelson and the Charlie Daniels Band.
+In its short history, Sweetland Amphitheatre has already played to in-demand acts such as the Beach Boys, Willie Nelson and the Charlie Daniels Band.

 The AMP in Adamson Square - Downtown Carrollton

 Opened in 2012, this covered outdoor venue features free concerts in the middle of Carrollton's Main Street district.
-Seating up to 750, the civic venue has hosted performances by the likes of Mother's Finest, Drivin N Cryin and Steep Canyon Rangers.
+Seating up to 750, The AMP has hosted performances by the likes of Mother's Finest, Drivin N Cryin and Steep Canyon Rangers.

 Northwest Georgia Amphitheatre, Ringgold